Get Started With Coco Coir in Your Garden

 7 Things Every Gardener Should Know Before They Start With Coco Coir

-Here’s our guide to getting started with coco coir in your garden:
+Here’s my guide to getting started with coco coir in your garden:

 1) Coco Coir Has No Nutritional Value

-Many gardeners seem surprised when they first realise that coco coir has no nutritional value whatsoever and that it won’t feed their plants.
+Many gardeners that I’ve spoken to seem surprised when they first realise that coco coir has no nutritional value whatsoever and that it won’t feed their plants.